-The Company's typical customer has a credit history that fails to meet the lending standards of most traditional banks and credit unions.
-Among the credit problems experienced by the Company's customers that resulted in a poor credit history are: prior automobile account repossessions, unpaid revolving credit card obligations, unpaid medical bill, unpaid student loans, prior bankruptcy, and evictions for nonpayment of rent.
+The Company's typical customer has a credit history that fails to meet the lending standards of most banks and credit unions.
+Some of the credit problems experienced by the Company's customers that resulted in a poor credit history include but are not limited to: prior automobile account repossessions, unpaid revolving credit card obligations, unpaid medical bill, unpaid student loans, prior bankruptcy, and evictions for nonpayment of rent.
 The Company believes that its customer profile is similar to that of its direct competitors.

-Prior to its approval of the purchase of a Contract, the Company is provided with a standardized credit application completed by the consumer which contains information relating to the consumer's background, employment, and credit history.
+The Company's process to approve the purchase of a Contract begins with the Company receiving a standardized credit application completed by the consumer which contains information relating to the consumer's background, employment, and credit history.
 The Company also obtains credit reports from Equifax and/or TransUnion, which are independent credit reporting services.
 The Company verifies the consumer's employment history, income, and residence.
 In most cases, consumers are interviewed via telephone by a Company application processor (usually the Branch Manager or Assistant Branch Manager).
 The Company also considers the customer's prior payment history with the Company, if any, as well as the collateral value of the vehicle being financed.